bemasc/access-services/draft-schwartz-masque-access-descriptions.md

 In cases where the HTTP access service is identified only by an origin (e.g. when configured as a Secure Web Proxy), operators can publish an associated access service collection at the path "/.well-known/access-services", with the Content-Type "application/access-services+json".

-When the "ohttp.request" URI appears in an Access Description at this location, all URIs on this origin (except the Oblivious Request URI) are presumed to be reachable as Oblivious Request Targets.
+When the "ohttp.gateway" URI appears in an Access Description at this location, all URIs on this origin (except the Oblivious Gateway URI) are presumed to be reachable as Oblivious Targets.

 Clients MAY fetch this Access Description and use the indicated services (in addition to any origin-scoped services) automatically.
 Clients SHOULD use the description only while it is fresh according to its HTTP cache lifetime, refreshing it as needed.